LENOX -- Eiran Gazit is hot for solar energy to help power his bed and breakfast.

 Town officials and representatives from Astrum Solar outlined how Solarize Mass encourages through local, state and federal incentives the installation of solar projects that produce five kilowatts to 15 kilowatts of electricity.
-The state

 The deadline to enroll in Solarize Mass is Sept.
 30.

 Local interest in solar energy isn’t surprising, according to Astrum’s Michelle Wald geir, as Massachusetts has the 7th highest electricity rates in the country based on 2010 figures.

 "The whole idea of going solar is people believe [electric] rates will go up," said the company’s vice president of marketing.

 Astrum has already scheduled or completed 50 site assessments to determine if homeowners have properties conducive to producing solar energy.

 The site visits have resulted in close to 10 homeowners between Lenox and Pittsfield agreeing to install solar panels, with additional sales pending in both communities, Astrum officials said.

 State and local officials have said the higher the number of participants in the program, the lower the installation cost per household.